Transfer Guidelines: Colorado Mountain College (CMC) Bachelor of Applied Science (BAS) in Integrated Media

 Learn more about the IWorks agency model

-Depending on prior coursework, some students may be asked to complete specific bridge or leveling courses to ensure alignment with BAS expectations.
+Depending on prior coursework, PPSC transfer students may be asked to complete specific bridge or leveling courses to ensure alignment with BAS expectations including these foundational CMC courses or their equivalent at PPSC:

-Transfer credit decisions are made on an individual basis in coordination with academic advising and the program director.
+Final transfer credit decisions are made on an individual basis by the CMC Integrated Media Program Director in coordination with academic advising.

 Planning Your Transfer Pathway

-Because associate degrees vary by institution and program focus, students are encouraged to discuss their specific coursework and goals prior to applying.
+Because bridge or leveling coursework requirements may vary, students are encouraged to discuss their specific coursework and goals prior to enrollment.

 A transfer consultation can help: